epsilon537/boxlambda/docs/tools/debugging.md

 ### Debugging a different bitstream

 The previous steps assume the bitstream has been flashed onto the device.
-If you want to load a bitstream and debug a bitstream onto the device, without flashing, replace the `target.py` command in the instructions above with the following:
+If you want to load and debug a bitstream onto the device, without flashing, replace the `target.py` command in the instructions above with the following:

 ```